 Now we can create interesting points and effects with enamels.
 In my case, I have applied a dark brown tone on the whole road to blend the wheel and track marks (note these are originally painted with an acrylic brown).
 And then I have use a neutral brown to create some variety and most importantly, to reinforce the phreatic layer effect.
 That’s, to blend the edges of the different colors.

 Finally, with some pigments I apply the last effect: dust.
 With a couple of tones and an old brush I apply them “in dry”, directly from the jars.
 In my case, I’m especially interested in the track marks.
 I reinforce the effects on the marks by adding the pigment directly on the crannies.
 I also apply a smooth dust effect on the scarp to increase the blending intensity between the different tones.

 At this point, we can start working on the vegetal layer.
 First we add the grass.
 I have add a very fine mixture of green sawdust.
 I don’t know from where is, since I “stole” a bag to my father too many years ago.
 But it’s the texture is very nice.
 Anyway, you can use modelling grass.
 We don’t have to cover the whole surface.
 We can create some clear areas without grass.

-Next step is the understory.
-Following the advices the comrade Ivan “Groogh”, I have used different colors and grass elements: grass tufts, sponge, etc. Finally, we can add some trees.
+Next step is the foliage.
+Following the advices of the comrade Ivan “Groogh”, I have used different types of “grass” of different colours, including grass tufts (from Tajima1), sponge, etc. Finally, we can add some trees.
 This is especially important if we have added roots on the escarpment.
 This roots are “big” in 1/100 scale, and it can be only explained if there are trees on the ground.
 I have done the trees with seamoss and modelling leaves from Notch.

 As I commented at the beginning, you can find a complete article about how I prepared this scene in the last issue of Wargames: Soldiers&Strategy, where it has the honor of occupy the cover.
 Thank you very much to Guy and Jasper for the opportunity!